 Take the needle to the top line and take a bite of the fabric as illustrated.
-This is the start of th enext stitch.
+This is the start of the next stitch.

 Continue along the line.

 Bonnet stitch can be worked in rows or at different heights.
-Think of all the patterns you make with Buttonhole stitch as many of these you can adapt to Bonnet stitch too.
+Think of all the patterns you make with Buttonhole stitch, as you can adapt many of these to Bonnet stitch too.
 It is a case of experimenting a little.
 It is also interesting if you work Bonnet stitch at different angles or use it to couch heavy threads to the fabric.

 You can create patterns if you work this stitch row upon row or in this case in rows back to back.